slostett/ElectroAnatomyCloud/README.md

 ## Pipeline Overview

 The alignment pipeline executes in six steps.
 Each stage can be independently enabled or disabled in the UI sidebar.

+## Intuition (KEY!)

+The intuition behind the algorithm is as follows:

+1. Grow the CT extracted region to a size and shape that resembles the EAM.
+TotalSegmentator does not include pulmonary vein segmentation, so these regions must be added to via region growing.
+Other segmented structures prevent growth into non-PV structures.
+2. Move EAM to CT center of mass.
+EAM must move to CT (not vice-versa) to preserve location in CT at the end.
+3. Align long axis via PCA.
+Now, we've got the structures aligned, save for rotation.
+They're on the same line.
+We try flipping both ways, because in theory we could have a 180 degree mismatch.
+4. Rotate until we get a decent match.
+5. Improve slightly via 1 of 2 iterative closest point (ICP) algorithms.

 ### Step 1 — Region Growing